hnethercutt/hnethercutt/README.md

 ![Header](./github-header-image.png)

 ## Hello World! 😸 I'm Hannah
+I am currently a Junior at ECU to get a BS in Computer Science, but I am also in an accelerated masters program, working toward a MS in Software Engineering.
 I am very passionate about coding and my goal is to be a Full Stack Developer.
 I love to learn new things and want to get experience with as many technologies as I can.

 **I currently have experience with:** <br /> <br />
 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)